tomjoht/tomjoht.github.io/files/doc-navigation-wtd/design-principles-for-doc-navigation.md

 (Actually, the user would often draw a blank with the task.
 The usability tester would ask, Where can you find help that would give you more information about this?
 Users would continue with the blank stare.
 The usability tester would then ask, Could the documentation be helpful in finding this information?
 A light would then go on in the user's head.
 Watching this scenario unfold was truly mind-boggling.)

-Once the users forayed into the help, they began a meandering path of poking around, skimming, scanning, browsing, reading here and there, and generally not finding their answers.
-I wrote about some [general observations here](http://idratherbewriting.com/2011/07/22/a-few-notes-from-usability-testing-video-tutorials-get-watched-text-gets-skipped/).
+After the users forayed into the help, they began a meandering path of poking around, skimming, scanning, browsing, reading here and there, and generally not finding their answers.
+I wrote about these [general observations here](http://idratherbewriting.com/2011/07/22/a-few-notes-from-usability-testing-video-tutorials-get-watched-text-gets-skipped/).
 Different users prefer different types of content, and they have different ways of consuming the information (new users watch videos, advanced users skim and scan text).
-But they all had one thing in common: both spent most of their time looking for the right answer only to not find it, eventually giving up.
+But they all have one thing in common: both spend most of their time looking for the right answer only to not find it, and eventually they give up.

-We didn't have more than half a dozen participants, but it seemed rare that a user actually found the answer in the help.
-They clicked links, scrolled, hunted around in studious ways, and sometimes failed to see the answer when they were staring right at it on the page.
+Granted, we didn't have more than half a dozen participants, but it seemed rare that a user would actually found the answer in the help.
+They click links, scroll, hunt around in studious ways, and regularly fails to see the answer when they were staring right at it on the page.

-This experience helped me realize one of the biggest challenges in documentation: helping users find the right answer amid a sea of documentation.
+This experience helped me realize one of the biggest challenges in documentation: helping users find the right answer amid a sea of documentation topics.
 We spend a lot of time developing clear, accurate information, but if users can't find it, that information does them no good.

 We don't sink nearly enough time into solving issues of findability in documentation.
 Perhaps we're too busy writing the information or reviewing it with engineers to consider that users may never actually find what we're so diligently creating.

 ## New company ... same problem

 The idea that users can't find info in docs (assuming that the info exists) isn't an isolated or unique problem.
-This problem addresses the core of what it means to create documentation.
-A few years later I started working at another company only to run into the same problem.
-(I'm sure the problem continued regularly at every company, but I didn't always have access to observe or gather info from users, so I generally didn't know.
-Tech writers usually operate in the dark about how their information product (documentation) is used &mdash; this allows tech writers to continue believing in higher purpose of their undervalued work.)
+The findability problem addresses the core of what it means to create documentation.
+A few years later I started working at another company only to run into the same findability issues.
+(I'm sure the problem continued regularly at every company I've worked at, but I didn't always have access to observe or gather info from users, so I generally didn't know.
+Tech writers usually operate in the dark about how their information product (the documentation) is used &mdash; this mindset allows tech writers to continue believing in higher purpose of their undervalued work.)

-In this new instance, the company had hired a third party to evaluate the product and its documentation.
-This time the audience consisted of developers creating apps, not end users interacting with a user interface.
+In this new go-around, the company had hired a third party to evaluate the product and its documentation.
+And this time the audience consisted of developers creating apps, not end users interacting with a user interface.
 Unsurprisingly, the users reported difficulty in finding the information.

-There were a lot of issues with the product, and the studies weren't targeted at just evaluating the docs.
-Users complained about information being circular or redundant in places, being poorly organized.
-But not being able to locate the right information again surfaced in their myriad complaints.
+Granted, there were a lot of issues with the product, and the studies weren't targeted at just evaluating the docs.
+Users complained about information being circular and redundant in places, being poorly organized.
+Not being able to locate the right information again surfaced in their myriad complaints.
+It seems the findability problem just wouldn't go away.

 How can we help users find what they're looking for in our documentation?
-If you can solve this problem, you can elevate the user experience in your docs by multiple levels.
+How can we eradicate this problem once and for all so that users can locate the right information quickly and efficiently, without so much hunting, scrolling, and fruitless searching?

 ## Starting points with design